Beyond Majority Voting: Towards Fine-grained and More Reliable Reward Signal for Test-Time Reinforcement Learning

 \section{Case Study}

 We present the generation outputs for the same question shown in Figure~\ref{fig:question} from four different models: (1) the backbone model (Figure~\ref{fig:solution1}); (2) the model after \textsc{TTRL} training (Figure~\ref{fig:solution2}); (3) the model after full \textsc{SCOPE} training (Figure~\ref{fig:solution3}).
 These correspond to solution1, solution2, and solution3, respectively.
-Before training, the backbone model is unable to solve the problem, thus solution1 is the worst one, as it suffers from a critical logic error in the code generation (incorrectly adding the total time of the second scenario instead of the coffee break time) and hallucinates the final output \texttt{120}.
+The backbone model (solution1) fails due to a critical logic error: adding total time instead of the break duration and hallucinates a final answer of \texttt{120}.
 The model trained with \textsc{TTRL} (solution2), although producing the correct numerical answer, exhibits clear flaws in mathematical modeling.
 Specifically: (1) in the \textbf{equation-formulation stage}, it erroneously subtracts the coffee-break time from the walking time (e.g., $\frac{9 \times 60}{s} - t = 240$); (2) in the \textbf{intermediate-calculation stage}, this mistake leads to an impossible negative duration ($t = -24$ minutes); and (3) in the \textbf{Python-execution stage}, the error is obscured by applying \texttt{abs()}, which masks the incorrect reasoning rather than correcting it.
 These incorrect components are highlighted with \fcolorbox{red}{white}{red boxes} in the annotated solution.
-In contrast, the model trained with \textsc{SCOPE} (solution3) demonstrates superior intrinsic reasoning capabilities.
-Unlike the others, it correctly identifies the invariance of the coffee break time and solves the problem through an elegant, purely mathematical derivation without relying on external tools or erroneous variable patching.
+In contrast, \textsc{SCOPE} (Solution 3) demonstrates superior reasoning by identifying the invariance of break time.
+It eliminates variables to form a concise quadratic equation, grasping the true physical relationships without erroneous patching.
 It efficiently eliminates the variable $t$ to form a concise quadratic equation, showcasing that \textsc{SCOPE} enables the model to grasp the true physical relationships within the problem.